 Some Front Covers Issue Number 1 Issue Number 20 Issue Number 21 Issue Number 22 Issue Number 23 Issue Number 25 Issue Number 26 Issue Number 28 Issue Number 29 Issue Number 30 Issue Number 31 Issue Number 32 Issue Number 33 Issue Number 34

 And what of George Sutherland himself?
 Unlike many producers/editors his own picture never appeared in the magazine.
-Nor was there are ‘From the Editor’ or ‘The Editor Speaks’ articles to give a clue about his own standpoint.
+Nor was there a ‘From the Editor’ or ‘The Editor Speaks’ articles to give a clue about his own standpoint.
 It was all about the sport with no opinion of his own ever expressed as far as I could see.
 Nor did he have an athletics pedigree that we could relate to – no one ever talked about their rivalry or races with him.
 What was the man who was responsible for it like?
 Peter Hoffmann sheds some light on these questions when he says:

 “George lived at Durham Square Portobello Edinburgh round the corner from me.
 I seem to recall he printed the magazine in his attic at home.
 He was a lovely chap, tall, bespectacled and balding.
 He lived with his wife and two daughters.
 I was at their house on a few occasions mainly with EAC stalwart Dougie McLean who was friendly with George.
 I helped to distribute and sell a few editions of the magazine.
 I may be wrong on this but George didn’t really seem to be around the athletics scene or community whatsoever so I’m slightly unsure of his motivation.
 One would have thought it would be for athletics and as an enthusiast but it may have been for other reasons too.
 Although I said earlier the venture may have simply run out of steam, thinking about it further I wonder whether his job and therefore home circumstances may have changed which had implications for the demise of the magazine.
 I mention him once or twice in my diaries.”